Best Things to Do in Lake Garda – 1-7 Day-Itinerary Lake Garda

 Best things to do in Limone

-Walk (or bike) the newly-opened cyclopath (a one-kilometer long cyclopath that is built just at the base of the mountains and offers incredible views).
+Walk (or bike) the newly-opened cyclopath (a one-kilometer long cyclopath that is built just at the base of the mountains and offers incredible views) and I am sure it will become one of the main tourist attractions in and around Lake Garda.

 Wander through the old town (plan in enough time to stroll the beautiful streets – you´ll quickly find out why Limone is THAT cute).